thunderbird/thunderbird-accounts/test/e2e/README.md

 ## E2E Test Prerequisites

-The E2E tests require an existing FxA account used to sign-in to TB Accounts, and reads this from your local .env file.
+The E2E tests require an existing TB Pro (keycloak) account used to sign-in to TB Accounts, and reads this from your local .env file.
 This includes:

-- Credentials for an existing Accounts (FxA) account (email address, password)
+- Credentials for an existing TB Pro (keycloak) account

-In addition, you will need the env vars for the Paddle sandbox.
+In addition, you will need the env vars for the Paddle sandbox (found in the Services vault in 1Password)
-These can be found in the Services vault in 1Password in the secure note "Paddle Sandbox env vars".

 ## Running the E2E tests against your local dev environment